 Why Backlinks are King

-- Key phrase appears at the end of their home page meta description.
+- The key phrase appears at the end of their home page meta description.
 Almost all other pages (about 12 pages in all) on site have no meta description at all.

 - Headings on Home Page